-John Robert "Joe" Cocker came to prominence in the late 1960s and is best known for his gritty voice, his idiosyncratic arm movements while performing, and his soulful cover versions of popular songs, particularly those of The Beatles.
-He has had several hit songs and received numerous awards over his 50+ year career, including a 1983 Grammy for the song 'Up Where We Belong'.
+John Robert "Joe" Cocker came to prominence in the late 1960s and is best known for his gritty voice, idiosyncratic arm movements while performing, and soulful cover versions of popular songs, particularly those of The Beatles.
+He had several hit songs and received numerous awards over his 50 plus year career, including a 1983 Grammy for the song 'Up Where We Belong'.

-Cocker was born in 1944 in Sheffield, England and formed his first band called the Cavaliers way back in 1960 at the age of 16.
+Cocker, a native of Sheffield, England, was born in 1944 and formed his first band called the Cavaliers way back in 1960 at the age of 16.
 He was heavily influenced by Ray Charles, Chuck Berry and Lonnie Donegan.
-In 1961, under the stage name Vance Arnold, Cocker continued his career with a new group, Vance Arnold & The Avengers, which ended up opening up for the Rolling Stones at a 1963 concert at Sheffield City Hall.
+In 1961, under the stage name Vance Arnold, Cocker continued his career with a new group, Vance Arnold & The Avengers, which ended up opening for the Rolling Stones in 1963 at Sheffield City Hall.
 In 1964, he signed a recording contract as a solo act with Decca and issued his first single, a cover of The Beatles 'I'll Cry Instead', with a young Jimmy Page of future Yardbirds and Led Zeppelin fame playing backup guitar.
 Although heavily promoted, the record flopped and Decca subsequently dropped him from the label later in the year.

 Delta Lady [Live 1970 With Tom Jones, This Is Tom Jones TV Show]